uqlibrary/uqlibrary-pages/README.md

 Run `bin/test-setup.sh` to update settings for remote nightwatch.js testing and for wct unit testing

-### Components testing
+### Components testing ('unit testing' on codeship)

+* on codeship, tests are run by bin/codeship-testing.sh.
+You may find reading through this file helpful to follow what happens.
 * tests are run with [Web Component Tester](https://github.com/Polymer/web-component-tester)
-* configuration is defined in wct.conf.js, it contains configuration for local testing (chrome/firefox) and for remote testing on SauceLabs (IE/Safari/etc)
+* configuration is defined in wct.conf.js (various files such as wct.conf.js.local are renamed at run time), it contains configuration for local testing (chrome/firefox) and for remote testing on SauceLabs (IE/Safari/etc)
 * from bower_components all custom uqlibrary-* tests suites are collected with in test-setup.sh into app/test/index.html

+Tests are run with gulp:

+* setup the wct.conf.js file by choosing which file you want to use and copying, eg: `cp wct.conf.js.local wct.conf.js`
-Tests are launched with `gulp test` (`gulp test:remote` for testing on SauceLabs)
+* `gulp test` to launch the tests (`gulp test:remote` for testing on SauceLabs)

 When you run this command, you may get the error: